 [Proposed Change]: Update the field description of “fourPortSRS-3Tx” as

-Indicates whether port 1003 is disabled for all SRS resources in the SRS resource set with usage set to codebook or antennaSwitching, or whether 3Tx transmission is enabled for a configured SRS resource set with usage set to nonCodebook.
+Indicates whether port 1003 is disabled for all the 4-port resources in an SRS resource set in the SRS resource set with usage set to codebook or antennaSwitching, or whether 3Tx transmission is enabled for a configured SRS resource set with usage set to nonCodebook.
 This field can only be configured if nrofSRS-Ports for each SRS resources in the SRS resource set is set to ports4.

 [Comments]: